solana-labs/wormhole-hackathon/README.md

 4. Design
 5. Extensibility

 After judges complete individual evaluations, the hackathon organizers will discuss with the judges to choose the winners based on the project's weighted scores.
-To culminate the hackathon, there will be a live-streamed Demo Day with the top submissions, where prizes will be announced.
-Teams who decide to participate will demo their project to the Solana community and vie for the interest of investors, partners, and collaborators.
+To culminate the hackathon, there will be a live-streamed event where the invited winners will present their project submissions.

 **Prizes**